Menu Get Started

 Individuals can be contagious even before symptoms appear —the period between exposure to the virus and the onset of symptoms — although they may not be aware they are spreading the virus.
 The first few days when symptoms start to manifest are also when individuals are most contagious.

-What is the worst day of the common cold?
+What is the worst day of a cold?

 The worst day of the common cold is typically around the 4th to 7th day after symptoms begin — this is when symptoms such as nasal congestion, cough, sore throat, and fatigue are at their peak.
 This is when the symptoms are most uncomfortable.